$ 820 (Pps)

 - Game-viewing from the comfort of your own private deck

 Selinda Camp is a small luxury tented camp on the eastern banks of the Selinda spillway in the Selinda Reserve (320,000 acres) which links the Okavango Delta with the Linyanti, Savute and Kwando rivers.
 The shaded camp is slightly raised with glorious views over the Selinda Camp floodplains and wide open savanna broken by attractive palm trees.
-It is these views, from your private decks and the main lodge, that are one of Selinda’s most compelling features.
-There is hardly a moment which goes by without animals in front of camp.
+It is these views, from your private decks and the main lodge, that are one of Selinda's most compelling features.
+There is hardly a moment whiGreech goes by without animals in front of camp.

 Selinda Camp is small and intimate, with only nine spacious guest tents under thatch.
 Each tent has two comfortable twin beds and fine linen.
 Luxurious, flowing mosquito nets add to the romantic atmosphere of the rooms and ceiling fans cool your living space when needed.
 Outside a large private veranda offers game-viewing from the comfort of your own tent.
 There are spacious, en-suite bathrooms, with full sized stone baths and antique showers.
 Sliding doors allow for privacy or create an open-air bathroom feel as well.
 (One of the tents is a family unit, consisting of one main bedroom, a kid’s room and two bathrooms connected by a wrap-around deck.)